-One of the most popular and invigorating types of tea is spearmint tea, which is enjoyed around the world for its many impressive benefits, including its ability to soothe indigestion, improve the immune system, protect against fungal infections, boost dental health, reduce hair growth and lower inflammation, among others.
+One of the most popular and invigorating types of tea is spearmint tea, which is enjoyed around the world for its many impressive benefits, including its ability to soothe indigestion, improve the immune system, protect against fungal infections, boost dental health, reduce facial hair growth and lower inflammation, among others.

-There are a number of important compounds and antioxidants that can be derived from spearmint tea, notably limonene and Mint L-carvone, along with various other flavonoids and limited amounts of menthol (significantly less than in peppermint).
+There are a number of important compounds and antioxidants that can be derived from spearmint tea, notably limonene and mint L-Carvone, along with various other flavonoids and limited amounts of menthol (significantly less than in peppermint).
 These compounds can boost overall health in a surprising number of ways, which is why spearmint tea is often considered a sweeter alternative to peppermint tea.

 Spearmint Tea Benefits

 One of the most impressive findings about spearmint essential oil was its powerful antibacterial capacity, meaning that it can help to stave off infections in many topical applications.
 That same antibacterial potential is present in spearmint tea as well, which is why many people turn to the sweet, energizing tea for an immune system boost.

 A specific hormonal issue that spearmint tea handles is hirsutism, defined as the growth of unwanted hair on certain women’s bodies, namely due to an unusually high level of androgens.
 By reducing this “male” hormone and regulating the rest of the body’s hormones, spearmint tea, in a controlled study, was able to measurably reduce the symptoms of hirsutism in a two-week study.

 The limonene found in this tea is known to counter the negative effects of free radicals and increase neurotransmitter activity, to the point of improving memory, concentration and focus.
 A single glass of spearmint tea can help you clear your mind and tackle the cognitive tasks at hand.

-Soothe Colic: In a similar way, spearmint tea can reduce the discomfort and pain of an infant who is particularly colicky.
+Spearmint tea can reduce the discomfort and pain of an infant who is particularly colicky.
 This can be unpleasant for both the infant and the parents, so a small, mild dose of spearmint tea can often do the trick.
 The soothing compounds and relaxing nature of the tea is particularly effective in small doses.
 However, if you are breastfeeding, you should closely monitor how much spearmint tea you are drinking.

 Spearmint has long been used in traditional medicine due to its powerful anti-fungal activity.
 In many parts of the world, fungal infections and intestinal parasites are still quite common, and the use of spearmint tea is an effective and simple way to clear out the digestive tracts and make an inhospitable environment for these unwanted agents to take hold.